Thomasliminator/coms3157/9_Pointers.md

 `p = &x;` will give you the address.

 `*` is an operator that operates on a pointer variable and it goes into what it's pointing to.
+It "dereferences" a pointer.

 ```
 int i = 3;